opnfv/ipv6/docs/setupservicevm/4-ipv6-configguide-servicevm.rst

     neutron subnet-create --name ipv4-int-subnet1 --dns-nameserver 8.8.8.8 ipv4-int-network1 20.0.0.0/24

-Please note that the IP addresses in the command above are for exemplary purpose. **Please replace the IP addresses of your actual network**

 **SETUP-SVM-10**: Associate the IPv4 internal subnet ``ipv4-int-subnet1`` to the Neutron router ``ipv4-router``.

 .. code-block:: bash